WebbyLab/qa-manual-test-task/README.md

 - CSS Modules
 - Cart state via React Context (no Redux)

-## Structure

-- `/` — product catalog (search, category filter, sorting)
-- `/product/:id` — single product page
-- `/checkout` — checkout form

-Mock product data lives in `src/data/products.js`.

 ## Requirements

 - Node.js 20.19+ or 22.12+ (for local run)
 - npm
-- Docker (for running in a container) — optional
+- Docker (for running in a container)

 ## Running locally